OU at Iowa State notebook: Ronnie Perkins gets suspension lifted, should be eligible for Texas game according to reports

 Up next

 Oklahoma will face Texas in the Red River Rivalry next Saturday.
-Kickoff is 11 a.m. and the game will be broadcast on FOX23.
+Kickoff is 11 a.m. and the game will be broadcast on FOX.

 The Longhorns dropped a 33-31 home decision against TCU on Saturday.